 This form is designed to assist the supervisory committee in providing feedback to the graduate student regarding their progress in the graduate program.
 A written letter may also be attached to this form.
-This form should be completed by the student and the chair of their supervisory committee, with input from the other committee members.
+This form should be completed by the student and the chair of their supervisory committee with input from the other committee members.
 Students who start their program in the spring should complete this form by April 15th to count as both the Individual Development Plan and the Annual Evaluation.
-These students should then review, update, and submit this form each following spring before April 15th (to count as their Annual Evaluation each year).
+These students should then review, update, and submit this form each following spring before April 15th (to count as their Annual Evaluation and IDP each year).
 Students who start their program in the summer or fall should complete this form before the end of their first semester to count as the Individual Development Plan.
-They will then review, update, and submit this form each spring before April 15th (to count as their Annual Evaluation each year).
-This form each spring before April 15th (to count as their Annual Evaluation each year).
-This form each spring before April 15th (to count as their Annual Evaluation each year).
+They will then review, update, and submit this form each spring before April 15th (to count as their Annual Evaluation and IDP each year).
 This form is available on the AEC website at https://aec.ifas.ufl.edu/resources/graduate/.